UCLA-Bruin-Supermileage/SMV-Docs/docs/server/part-6-github.md

 - **Branch Protection**: None.
 - **Review Requirement**: PRs must still be reviewed before merge.
 Code quality and consistency should be upheld.

+# Hosting Information
+The SMV domain is managed through Cloudflare, and can be accessed via the SMV Gmail account.
+The two static sites, [bruinsmv.com](https://bruinsmv.com) and [info.bruinsmv.com](https://info.bruinsmv.com), are managed through their respective repositories and automatically updated upon pushing to the main branch.
+All sites under the bruinsmv.com domain are proxied through Cloudflare for security, caching, and DDoS protection.
+This may result in delayed propagation of changes made to the website.
+In case of lockout, contact Matthew Tsai.